Skip to main content

 Conclusion: Protect Yourself - And Your Purchase

 Buying your dream home doesn’t have to drain your savings.
-With reAlpha, you can unlock up to 75% of your buyer agent’s commission back - real cash that can help pay for inspections, closing costs, or even furniture.
+With reAlpha, you can unlock a substantial portion of your buyer agent’s commission back-real cash that can help cover inspections, closing costs, or even furniture.

 Here’s how it stacks up: